schibsted/spid-tech-docs/resources/articles/logout-flows.md

 You must provide the **client_id** as GET parameter, to make sure correct context is used.

 You may provide **redirect_uri** as GET parameter and SchAcc will redirect the user to that url after performing the logout procedure.
 This parameter must be previously defined and stored as a valid redirect uri for your client application.
 It must also be url encoded.

-You may also provide the **oauth_token** via GET parameter, owned the currently logged in user and SchAcc will revoke the token, meaning no API requests will be allowed using that same token afterwards.

-It is then up to your application to perform session cleaning and logout procedures needed to actively log out the user from your application.

-## Logging out of SchAcc via the API
-Logging out via the API doesn't delete any sessions on any devices used by the user, except the applications used by the user utilising the provided oauth token sent to the [logout endpoint](/endpoints/GET/logout/).
-The API is meant to invalidate the current user token used by your application, thus effectively logging the user out from your application.
-The Schibsted Account will revoke the token, meaning no API requests will be allowed using that same token afterwards.

 It is then up to your application to perform session cleaning and logout procedures needed to actively log out the user from your application.